eProsima/DDS-Router/docs/rst/user_manual/wan_configuration.rst

 .. code-block:: yaml

     WANServerParticipant_userA:
       type: "wan"

       id: 2                               # Id to generate the GuidPrefix of the Discovery Server of A
       listening-addresses:
-        [
-            {
-                IP: "1.1.1.1",              # Public IP of host Ha
+        - ip: "1.1.1.1"                   # Public IP of host Ha
-                port: 11666,                # Port forwarded router Ra }
+          port: 11666                     # Port forwarded router Ra
-        ]

 User *B* should set a port forwarding rule in router *R*:sub:`B` as ``11777 -> 192.168.2.2:11777``.
 This is, every datagram that arrives to IP ``2.2.2.2:11777`` will be forwarded to ``192.168.2.2:11777``